WASHINGTON (AP) — A look at Vice President Joe Biden’s preparations for a potential 2016 presidential campaign:

 Baggage: Age, flubs, fibs.
 Biden would be 74 by Inauguration Day 2017.
 Saddled by Obama’s low approval ratings.
 Deflection: Unfailing enthusiasm and a busy schedule.
 Habit of ad-libbing and wandering off message is a turnoff to some, endearing to others.
 Biden’s response: “I am who I am.”
 A tendency to embellish a good story dates to first run for president, when he appropriated material from the life story of a British politician, sometimes without attribution.
 Pew Research polling found public perceives him as not so bright, clownish.
 Those who like him in polling say he’s honest and good.

-Shadow campaign: Tapped longtime adviser and former lobbyist Steve Ricchetti to be his new chief of staff starting in December 2013.
+Shadow campaign: Tapped longtime adviser and former lobbyist Steve Ricchetti to be his chief of staff in late 2013.
 Maintains close contact with his political advisers past and present.
 Creating a shadow campaign would be difficult too soon in Obama’s second term as the public perception could hasten Obama’s lame-duck status.

 Social media: Launched an Instagram account in April.
 His office actively promotes his public appearances on Twitter, including more humanizing moments like a shared train ride with Whoopi Goldberg and, on his 71st birthday, a photo of him as a young boy.
 Not active on Facebook, occasionally contributes to his office’s Twitter account.
 Narrates “Being Biden” photo series showing him behind the scenes.